Last Updated on November 29, 2023 by Admin

 Project managers periodically assess construction schedules to ensure that the construction is going as planned and completed within the set timeframe.

 Even though creating a construction schedule can be time-consuming, it can significantly help you avoid issues, give you a sense of direction, and manage project resources.

 Why Do We Need Project Schedules?

-Over the last 15 or 20 years, construction owners have required that contractors prepare schedules during the construction project.
+Over the last 15 or 20 years, construction owners have required that contractors prepare schedules during a construction project.
 There are two primary reasons for this trend.

 First, as projects become more complex and have tighter budgets, we need schedules to help us manage our construction projects.

 As a construction project management tool, a schedule enables the project participants (not just the owner, the contractor, the engineer, or the architect) to understand the plan for completion.
 In addition, it allows the parties to coordinate all the elements of the work.

 Time is money.
 Every day a construction project is delayed, either the owner or both the owner and contractor will incur additional costs to support that project.
 Therefore, we need a way to measure to what extent the project is delayed.
 To some degree, this trend has also been driven by litigation.

 The schedule allows us to identify not just the work but also the responsibilities of each party and the party responsible for each activity.

 Construction Project Management Online Course By Columbia University For Free

 The last thing you want to do is ignore time-related issues during the project and have the parties kick the can down the road.
-This will often result in a claim being submitted because time wasn’t resolved, the project finished late, and the parties can’t agree on the cause of the delay.
+This will often result in a claim being submitted because time wasn’t resolved, the project was finished late, and the parties can’t agree on the cause of the delay.
 This can and often does result in unnecessary money spent in litigation.

 That is not a recipe for success on construction projects.
 We want to finish projects on time and within budget.
 A way to do that is to address delays during the project.